area9innovation/atest/readme.md

 You can submit your code/comments as a pull request to this repository or a zip archive by mail.

-## Alternatively
+## Supplement

-If you have some code that you can share, preferably with git history, this works as well.
+If you have some code that you can share, preferably with git history, please submit this works as well.